Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories

 In our fashion object editing experiment, we use MVDream~\cite{shi2023mvdream} to generate a synthetic dataset of 3D fashion objects and perform edits using our framework.
 Specifically, we categorize the fashion object edits into color, pattern, shape, pose, and object edits, and synthesize a total of 150 editing examples, with 30 for each type of edit.
 In this experiment, our framework takes as input a source object in NeRF with the desired edits to its characteristics, such as color, pattern, shape, pose, and added objects.
 Note that, unlike some previous work~\cite{koo2024posterior}, we do not require a description of the original object.

-The qualitative results, as shown in Fig.~\ref{fig:fashion-timestep} and Fig.~\ref{fig:fashion-comparison}, demonstrate the ability to apply versatile and various types of edits, respectively.
+The qualitative results, as shown in Figs.~\ref{fig:fashion-timestep} and \ref{fig:fashion-comparison}, demonstrate the versatility introduced by parameter perturbation and our method's capability to perform various types of edits, respectively.
 In Fig.~\ref{fig:fashion-comparison}, we apply five types of edits: color, pattern, shape, pose, and object additions.
-We illustrate that our framework supports a wide range of edits, including those requiring pose changes and introducing new objects, thereby corroborating its capability for significant geometric modifications, which have rarely been addressed in previous literature~\cite{haque2023instruct,koo2024posterior}.
+We show that our framework supports a wide range of edits, including those requiring pose changes and introducing objects, corroborating its capability for significant geometric modifications, which have rarely been addressed in previous work~\cite{haque2023instruct,koo2024posterior}.

-\paragraph{General object editing.} We propose a general object editing capability for our method.
-For this experiment, we edited objects from Objaverse~\cite{deitke2023objaverse}.
-First, we optimized InstantNGP~\cite{muller2022instant} with $200$ rendered images and camera transforms extracted from an object.
-Subsequently, we applied our editing method as planned.
+\paragraph{General object editing.} We show a general object editing capability for our method, with objects from Objaverse~\cite{deitke2023objaverse}.
+We first optimize InstantNGP~\cite{muller2022instant} with $200$ rendered images and camera transforms extracted from an object.
+Then, we apply our editing method.

 We display the qualitative results of our method in Fig.~\ref{fig:objaverse-1}.
-In addition to textural changes, our method successfully enables large density or structural changes.
+In addition to textural changes, our method successfully enables structural changes.
 In Fig.~\ref{fig:objaverse-2}, we also demonstrate our method's ability to perform creative edits anchored by the source 3D object.
 Here, to demonstrate flexibility, we use two prompts with different animal motifs.
 We can see that regenerating the object with MVDream produces results that appear completely different from the source 3D object.
-In contrast, our method successfully anchors the original shape while drastically changing it to align with the edit prompt.
+In contrast, our method successfully anchors the original shape while changing it to align with the edit prompt.